Dimkar3000/learn-graphics/README.md

 # Progress

 - [x] Project Init and Library Scouting
-- [ ] Logging System
+- [x] Logging System (spdlog)
 - [ ] Input System
 - [ ] Finally Some Rendering
 - [ ] More...

 # Info

 This project is meant to be compiled with msvc no other compilers are tested but I will try to keep the engine compiler agnostic as match as possible.
 For Windows I think msvc aka visual studio is the best choice for now.
 I follow this youtube playlist: [**here**](https://www.youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT)

 I will try to learn how to assemble the engine then maybe i will add my own spin on the prossess, for now I will follow the tutorial.

 ### Sidenote

-*The Cherno* is really good both at writing code and at teaching about it.
+_The Cherno_ is really good both at writing code and at teaching about it.
 Give him a follow.